RosterElf Logo

 Schedule regular check-ins

-Meet with the employee regularly to discuss progress, provide feedback, and address any concerns.
+Meet with the employee regularly to discuss progress, provide feedback, and address any concerns using performance management best practices.

 • Schedule check-ins at least monthly during probation

-• Use a consistent format to track progress over time
+• Use performance tracking software to track progress over time

 • Discuss both strengths and areas for improvement